xarmian/voi_drops/README.md

 # Block finder by timestamp - find_block.js

-Given a GMT timestamp in the format YYYY-MM-DDTHH:II:SS, find the block produced at the specified time, or the next block produced after the specified time.
+Given a timestamp in the format YYYY-MM-DDTHH:II:SS, find the block produced at the specified time, or the next block produced after the specified time.
 For example, if block 123 is produced at 2023-08-30T07:59:59 and block 124 is produced at 2023-08-30T08:00:01, and the `TIMESTAMP` input is 2023-08-30T08:00:00 then the script will return 124.

+Note that a Z must be included in the time to use UTC time, otherwise the search will be performed based on the local machine timezone.

+This script will also accept a date in the format `YYYY-MM-DD` and will perform a search for the first and last block produced between 12:00:00AM and 11:59:59PM GMT, and will output the command to run epoch_calc.js

 Usage: `node find_block.js -t TIMESTAMP`
+Example: `node find_block.js -t 2023-09-19`

 # Node Configuration